spatialMRD/sMRD/README.md

 To perform variant enrichment analysis, run the R Markdown notebook under `analysis/enrichment_analysis.Rmd`.

+To reproduce the manuscript figures or to run a custom analysis, replace the provided synthetic data with a new dataset.

 # Output

 Tabular output, phylogenetic trees, and statistics are written to the `data/output` directory.
 Plots are written to the `data/plots` directory.
 Runtime for example data should not exceed a couple of minutes on a standard desktop computer.